BLOG

 Embed this infographic on your site:

 Aggressive communication might stem from unmet foundational needs like safety or belonging, driving individuals to dominate conversations.
 In contrast, assertive communication resonates with higher levels, such as esteem and self-actualization, where individuals express themselves confidently without diminishing others.
+However, it’s important to note that the terms ‘assertive’ and ‘aggressive’ are not synonymous.

 This blog will unravel the intricate relationship between these communication styles and insights into a balanced workplace.